ghnail/rhood/README.md

 Directory structure:

+Code.

 - cmd/rhood/rhood - code to launch the app, 'main' function
 - rhood - most of the golang code of the app

+Data for the backend.

 - data/ansible - ansible scripts how to build and deploy app on external server
 - data/conf - all config files for the app
 - data/conf/examples - examples of conf templates with substituted values
 - data/templates - html templates
+- data/youtube-dl - where youtube-dl script is located (and downloaded/updated)

+Front-end

 - www-rhood - all front-end, and saved html pages/video files

 Ansible-target box, the build and deploy separate server:

 - /home/ubuntu - home dir
 - /home/ubuntu/gocode - go root
-- /home/ubuntu/virtualenv - venv for the youtube_dl
 - /home/ubuntu/rhood - dir of the deployed app
 - /etc/nginx/nginx.conf - nginx
 - /etc/init/drhood.conf - upstart daemon config